techidaily/site-games-able/source/_posts/make-the-most-of-your-xbox-games-on-steam-via-glossi.md

  Image Credit: Jhet Borja

  Once it’s authorized, Steam will open up in Big Picture mode and stream to your Steam Link device.
-If you’re having trouble setting this up, check out[how to fix Steam Remote Play on Windows](https://www.makeuseof.com/windows-steam-remote-play-not-working/) .
+If you’re having trouble setting this up, check out [how to fix Steam Remote Play on Windows](https://www.makeuseof.com/windows-steam-remote-play-not-working/) .

  Head to the UWP game you just added and connect your controller of choice, or use the on-screen controls.
 In my case, I’m plugging in an Xbox 360 controller through an OTG adapter into my tablet.